KannonZenetism/zenetism-field-physics/zenetism/MP12-afterword-mp.md

 Something whole.
 Something waiting,
 not at the end,
-but in the space between origin and return.
+but in the space between emanation and return.

 You are not asked to agree.
 You are asked to listen —